andres-troiano/3d-photography/README.md

 ### 3.5 Quantifying the error introduced by Taubin's algorithm <a class="anchor" id="sec_35"></a>

-Since the method of measuring the diameter of cylindrical patterns requires the use of the Taubin algorithm, it was studied how the quality of the fit is affected by the available angular aperture.
+Since the method of measuring the diameter of cylindrical standards requires the use of the Taubin algorithm, it was studied how the quality of the fit is affected by the available angular aperture.
 For this, an ideal circle of 178 mm in diameter was taken and a normal error was added to the components $x$ and $y$, thus modeling the experimental error.
 This distribution was centered at 0, but its standard deviation was equal to 100 µm.
 The figure below shows a semicircle generated in this way.

 <img src="images/error_taubin_1.png" width="400">